A look at judge, lawyers in Colorado theater shooting trial

 CENTENNIAL, Colo.
 (AP) — Key players in the trial of Colorado theater shooter James Holmes:

 Carlos A. Samour Jr. became a district court judge in 2007 after working as a private defense attorney, then a Denver prosecutor.

 Samour moved to the United States from El Salvador in 1979, when he was 13.
 He received his law degree from the University of Denver.

-This is Samour's first death penalty case.
+This is Samour's first death penalty trial.

 Tamara Brady and Daniel King are chief trial deputies for the state public defender office and handle death penalty cases like this one.